-The major objective of the LFS is to measure the size of the labour force by its characteristics (i.e. age, sex, industry, sector of employment, education, etc.).
+The major objective of the LFS is to measure the size of the labour force by its characteristics (i.e. age, sex, industry, sector of employment, education, and other attributes.).

-This report presents the key findings of the 2019 LFS based on the annual data set, arising from combining the quarterly datasets.
-This report will, among other things, present the methodology used, Key indicators of Labour Market (KILM) which include: labour force participation rate, employment-to-population ratio, employment, unemployment rate, time-related underemployment rate, working condition related indicators and income.
+This report presents the key findings of the 2019 LFS based on the annual data sets, arising from combining the quarterly datasets.
+This report will, among other things, present the methodology used, Key Indicators of the Labour Market (KILM) which include: labour force participation rate, employment-to-population ratio, employment, level, unemployment rate, time-related underemployment rate, working condition related indicators and income levels in the market.

-While quarterly labour statistics serve as early warning indication for the changing economic conditions, seasonal variations by sectors as well as validation of the growth of informal and formal jobs, annual labour statistics provide a snapshot indication of the labour market situation for a particular point in time.
+While quarterly labour statistics serve as early warning indication for the changing economic conditions, seasonal variations by sectors as well as validation of the growth of informal and formal jobs, annual labour statistics also provide a snapshot indication of the labour market situation for a particular point in time.of the year